QTC-UMD/dds-sweeper/README.md

 For the VCO frequency range of 160 MHz to 255 MHz, there is no guarantee of operation.

+The sweeper cannot doing anything while waiting for the initial start

 ## Serial API
 Note: Commands must be terminated with `\n`.